dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/resources/guides/how-to-onboard-get-involved.md

 **Outcome:** You help steer upgrades and treasury allocation, building context and credibility over time.

-## 2) Develop on Polkadot (Substrate & Appchains)
+## 2) Develop on Polkadot (Polkadot SDK & Appchains)
-### Getting started with Substrate/Polkadot SDK
+### Getting started with the Polkadot SDK
-Substrate (Polkadot SDK) is a **modular blockchain framework** in Rust.
+The Polkadot SDK is a **modular blockchain framework** in Rust.
 Pick pallets like lego bricks (balances, assets, governance, smart contracts) or write your own runtime logic.

 **First steps**
 * **Learn Rust fundamentals:** Ownership/borrowing, Result/Option, traits, async.